andersbogsnes/ml_tooling/docs/plotting.rst

 - :meth:`~ClassificationVisualize.lift_curve`
     Visualizes how much of the target class we capture by setting different thresholds for probability

+- :meth:`~ClassificationVisualize.pr_curve`
+    Visualize a Precision-Recall curve for a classification estimator.
+Estimator must implement a `predict_proba` method.

 Available Regression Plots
 --------------------------